yash-gajjjar/Weather-Forecasting-Supervised-ML/README.md

 - Training a logistic regression model using Scikit-learn
 - Evaluating a model using a validation set and test set

+## To extract as much accuracy as possible, we have used several supervised machine learning models shown below.
+1. Logistic Regression
+2. Decision Tree
-## We have applied the Logistic Regression, Decision Tree, and Random Forest Model in this Project.
+3. Random Forest Model